 While those may hurt too, considering that you may buy a new piece of equipment, a hard drive failure may lead to data loss if there are no backups or only partial backups.

-Hard drive health monitoring software usually checks SMART data of hard drives that offer many different information including the minimum and maximum temperature, read errors, performance information, and for how many power cycles it has been in use.
+Hard drive health monitoring software usually checks SMART data of hard drives that offers many different information including the minimum and maximum temperature, read errors, performance information, and for how many power cycles it has been in use.

 HDD Expert is a free software for the Microsoft Windows operating system that comes as a setup and portable version.